omahs/.github-3/SECURITY.md

 The decision to grant a reward for the discovery of a valid security issue is at jewl.app's sole discretion.
 The amount of each bounty is based on the classification and sensitivity of the data impacted, the completeness of your Submission report, ease of exploit and overall risk for jewl.app's users and brand.

-Bounties will be paid directly to the researcher using one of jewl.app's supported cryptocurrencies.
+Bounties will be paid directly to the researcher using either BTC, ETH or USDT.

 You will be responsible for any tax implications related to bounty payments you receive, as determined by the laws of your jurisdiction of residence or citizenship.